labbati/mysqlbinlog-to-json/README.md

 ## Getting Started

-You can connect `mysql-to-json` to a mysql instance running on the host (note the `--net="host"` command line argument to the docker run command):
+You can connect `mysqlbinlog-to-json` to a mysql instance running on the host (note the `--net="host"` command line argument to the docker run command):

 `docker run -ti -e "MYSQL_USER=username" -e "MYSQL_PASSWORD=password" --net="host" labbati/mysqlbinlog-to-json`.